brearenee/Hand-In-Hand/README.md

 - POSTGRES_URL
 - PGADMIN_DEFAULT_EMAIL
 - PGADMIN_DEFAULT_PASSWORD
->TEAM: Please see our Teams channel for the "env.txt" file and follow the instructions in the comment section at the top to add a .env to the root folder.
+>TEAM: Please see our Teams channel for the "env.txt" file and follow the instructions in the comment section at the top to add a .env file to the root folder.
 This will handle all of the values listed.

 ### To Start Application: